whatSocks/hfwiki/New-User-Notes.md

 _A collection of notes for new users_

+# Basic Features
+## Snapshots
+Use Command-S or Control-S to take a Snapshot, it will save to _Users>Username>Library>Application Support>Interface_ on Mac.

 # Basic Setup
 ## OS X: Revealing the Library directory
 Snapshots and Logs are saved to _Users>Username>Library>Application Support>Interface_